-If you need proof that something is drastically wrong with our sea fish populations you need look no further than the British sea fish angling records.
+If you need proof that UK fish stocks have been in decline you need look no further than the British sea fish angling records.

-If you take an average of the years in which the record fish were caught, the heyday for catching big fish in UK waters in modern times was roughly in the mid-1980's, and it's been pretty much downhill ever since.
+If you take an average of the years in which the record fish were caught the heyday for sea angling in UK waters was roughly the mid-1980's, it's been pretty much downhill ever since.

-Whilst this comparison can in no way be described as a definitive account of the state of the UK's seas, it is, for a person who grew up in the 1970's and was used to frequently seeing a 40lb cod or ling adorning the cover of the sea angling press, a sobering reminder of what we have lost beneath our surrounding seas.
+Whilst this can in no way be described as a scientific measurement of the health of UK seas, it's a sobering reminder of what we've lost beneath our surrounding seas.